 Formal complaint: A formal complaint may be filed with any of the Reporting Contacts described above.
 When a formal complaint is received, the University will investigate the incident based on the information provided and determine an appropriate response, in consultation with the Reporting Party.
 The investigation will be prompt, thorough, and impartial and conducted in consultation with the Title IX Coordinator.
 In filing a formal complaint, the Reporting Party may choose to pursue the University's conduct process, as described in Section VI, below, though there is no obligation to do so.
 While the Reporting Party is not obligated to participate in the conduct process, the University can still pursue the conduct process if enough information is available.

 Criminal report: A criminal report may be filed with the St. Louis Metropolitan Police Department, or appropriate jurisdiction.
-DPSSS is available to provide assistance with contacting the St. Louis Metropolitan Police Department, or other appropriate jurisdiction.
+DPSEP is available to provide assistance with contacting the St. Louis Metropolitan Police Department, or other appropriate jurisdiction.
 An individual may file a report with both the University and the St. Louis Metropolitan Police Department, or other appropriate jurisdiction, as the systems operate independently.

 Upon receipt of a sexual assault complaint, the University will provide to the Reporting Party a written notice describing the options listed above.
 Filing one of the above reports does not preclude a Reporting Party from filing any of the other types of reports.
 Multiple reporting options may be pursued.
 Regardless of the reporting option(s) used by the Reporting Party, the first priority is receiving prompt medical attention to treat any medical injuries and preserve evidence in the event the Reporting Party chooses to pursue a complaint at a later date.
-Please note that the first 96 hours after a sexual assault is a critical time frame for gathering the most complete medical evidence.
+The first 96 hours after a sexual assault is a critical time frame for gathering the most complete medical evidence.
 All related medical and psychological treatment and services will be kept confidential.

-V. University Response to Incidents of Sexual Assault
+VI.
+University Response to Incidents of Sexual Assault

 The University will respond to all reports of sexual assault in a timely, effective, and consistent manner.
 Factors the University may consider in determining which response procedure(s) to follow include when the report is filed and how the Reporting Party chooses to proceed.
 The University's response procedures include, but are not limited to, the following: